-For the Approved Degree Plan (ADP) for the M.A. in Practical Theology, see www.regent.edu/acad/schdiv/assets/students/docs/ADP-MA-PracticalTheology.xls
+For the Approved Degree Plan (ADP) for the M.A. in Practical Theology, see https://regent.blackboard.com/bbcswebdav/xid-146422\4

-For the JOINT ADP, M.A. in Practical Theology, see www.regent.edu/acad/schdiv/assets/students/docs/ADP-MA-PracticalTheology-JOINT.xls
+For the JOINT ADP, M.A. in Practical Theology, see

 Professional Concentrations

-Church and Ministry 15 hours
+Church and Ministry 1

-The state of the s integrative coursework from other Regent schools)
+nterdisciplinary Studies (integrative coursework from other Regent schools)1 15

-Worship and Renewal 15 hours
+Worship and Renewal 15

+Fotal 50

+Military Chaplaincy 27

+Fotal 72

+hou urs

-Total 60 (2-3 years)
+(2-3 years)